soph39/Brain-Age-RPS/README.md

 ## How to play

 The game chooses your opponent's pose and a condition you must meet.

-Examples:
-Rock | Win
-Correct answer: Scissors

-Paper | Lose
-Correct answer: Rock

-Scissors | Tie
-Correct answer: Scissors

 You will be given two (2) seconds to make the correct pose with your hand.
 The screen displays your current pose at the top for reference.
 You will play 5 rounds, at the end you will be given your score!
 One (1) point for every correct answer.

+### Examples:
+Rock | Win
+Your answer: Scissors
++1 point

+Paper | Lose
+Your answer: Rock
++1 point

+Scissors | Tie
+Your answer: Paper
++0 points